oppositecategory/scheme/README.md

 Why the name scheme?
 I like the concept of scheme from Algebraic Geometry that's why.

 Current models implemented:
-- Simple layer neural network architecture
+- N-layer neural network architecture
 - Convolutional neural network

 To do: